danail-branekov/connection-reset-case/README.md

 * Desperation level: 6

 ## 20180822: Logs or it did not happen!
-We find `runc` not really chatty, often puzzling us what a problem could be.
-We decided that we need to update our reproduction CI environment with a custom `runc` build that produces extra log lines on interesting places.
-That should give us all the details we need to figure things out!
+We find `runc` not really chatty, often puzzling us about what a problem could be.
+We decided that we needed to update our reproduction CI environment with a custom `runc` build that produced extra log lines on interesting places.
+That should have given us all the details we needed to figure things out!
 * Hope level: 1
 * Desperation level: 6

 ## ~20180917: Fast-forward about a month
-Additional logs did not help us find an explanation why the child process dies
+Additional logs did not help us to find an explanation of why the child process dies.
 * Hope level: 0
 * Desperation level: 10